a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 	1. Asynchronous (multi-geography)
 		1. Write conflicts
 		2. High availability
+			1. It does not matter which database goes down (we can write to other databases)
 	2. Properties
 		3. High read scalability
 		4. High read write availability